MisakiTaro0414/CCT/README.md

 There is also a notebook `CCT_GAN_WSSL.ipynb`.
 You can install jupyter notebook in the conda environment to run this notebook.

 You should see the best validation mIoU at 73.5 at epoch(4) or after the program finishes running

+You may also try different backbones implemented for our project.
+By commenting/uncommenting out the lines in encoder.py, try '''poolformer-m36'''  and '''convnext-base-ink22''' architures to produce better results.
+Please follow the instructions in encoder.py comments to implement the architecture change correctly.